BenOvermyer/benovermyer.com/content/blog/updates-to-iron-arachne-the-world-api-and-more/index.md

 +++
-title = 'Updates to Iron Arachne: The World API and more' date = 2019-05-12
+title = 'Updates to Iron Arachne: The World API and more' description = "A look at what's new in Iron Arachne as of May, 2019" date = 2019-05-12
 +++
 It's been awhile since I blogged about [Iron Arachne](https://ironarachne.com).
 Much has changed since then.